SPONSORED: Cork Airport – your holiday starts here!

 In addition, they have double daily flights to Manchester connecting to Virgin Atlantic and Etihad networks.

 The airport also offers 12 weekly departures to Amsterdam with Aer Lingus feeding into the KLM global network; four weekly flights to Zürich, offering onward connection with Swiss; and two weekly departures to Madrid, connecting to Iberia’s worldwide network which has really strong South American connections.
-This means local travellers can avail of one of the great long-haul options through one of Cork’s hubs (Amsterdam, Heathrow, Zurich Paris or Madrid) this Summer.
+This means local travellers can avail of one of the great long-haul options through one of Cork’s hubs (Amsterdam, Heathrow, Zurich Paris or Madrid).

 Cork Airport also boasts Ireland’s first ASPIRE airport business lounge, operated by Swissport.
 The investment in the lounge will total €500,000 over four years and comes as a direct response to a significant increase in demand for premium lounge access from business travellers across the south of Ireland.